 In Jesus name,

-Praying scripture is the most effective way to see changes in your teen.
+Praying scripture is the most effective way on how to deal with a difficult child.
 If you want to create your own prayers, you can go to Bible Hub and put in your keyword.
 Scriptures will pop up.
 It will give you scriptures to pray over your own pain point.

 Or you can get Stormie Omartian’s book The Power of a Praying Parent.
-It addresses most every issue your teen will face.
+It addresses almost every issue your child will face.
 This book changed my life (not an affiliate).

 Remember not to get discouraged.
-It takes time for things to change.
+It takes time for a difficult child to change his behavior.

 Check out this post on praying for your husband.
 It is equally powerful!